 Throughout the year Dickcissels require grassland habitats, but they are rarely picky about those habitats.
 In the summer months they are most common in native prairies and restored grasslands, but they also nest in lightly grazed pastures, hayfields, fallow agricultural fields, and even fencerows and roadsides.
-In their wintering range they are also a bird of open places, and large flocks of wintering Dickcissels can be found on grasslands and croplands.
+In their wintering range they live in similar open places, and large flocks of wintering Dickcissels can be found on grasslands and croplands.
 They require access to three distinct habitats in the winter: natural grasslands or crop fields for foraging, resting areas with brushy vegetation, and nocturnal roost sites in densely vegetated marshes or tall native grasslands.Back to top

 During the breeding season, Dickcissels eat both insects and seeds.
 Insects include grasshoppers, caterpillars, termites, flies, wasps, beetles; they also eat spiders.
 On migration and in winter, they eat almost exclusively seeds including grasses, willows, and buckwheat as well as crops including rice and sorghum.
 They can hull and eat upwards of a dozen sorghum seeds per minute, with males slightly faster at shelling seeds than females.Back to top